JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-12-06-roberta_token_classifier_icelandic_ner_is.md

 ## Description

-- This model is imported from `Hugging Face`.

-- This model was fine-tuned on the MIM-GOLD-NER dataset for the Icelandic language, leveraging `Roberta` embeddings and `RobertaForTokenClassification`.
+This model, imported from Hugging Face, was fine-tuned on the MIM-GOLD-NER dataset for the Icelandic language, leveraging `Roberta` embeddings and using `RobertaForTokenClassification` for NER purposes.

 ## Predicted Entities